hochbrian/bible-in-a-year/README.md

 }
 ```

-Leapyears will repeat Feb 28th's readings on Feb 29.
+Leap Years will repeat Feb 28th's readings on Feb 29.

+I've used the readings from [ESV.org](https://www.esv.org)'s reading plans.